ihouwat/shopping-list-app-live-backend/README.md

 ### Database

-Create a PostgreSQL database called 'quickshopper' on your local machine.
-It includes three tables:
+Create a PostgreSQL database called 'quickshopper' on your local machine (see db starter scripts).
+It includes four tables:

 * **items**: stores the added grocery items.
 It includes four columns: